-It is yet worth mentioning that while games will certainly not replace the teacher, as some fear, they can open the way to more creative approaches that could have a significant impact on teaching practices[18], by simply engaging transversal learning where more skills are challenged into project based-type of activities, fostering not only cogntive, but also motor and affective skills similarly, provided they are well chosen in accordance with the subject-matters they can refer to as a conntinuum, within the syllabus or -on a larger basis-within the curriculum.
+It is yet worth mentioning that while games will certainly not replace the teacher, as some fear, they can open the way to more creative approaches that could have a significant impact on teaching practices (Popescu et al. 2011), by simply engaging transversal learning where more skills are challenged into project based-type of activities, fostering not only cognitive, but also motor and affective skills similarly, provided they are well chosen in accordance with the subject-matters they can refer to as a continuum, within the syllabus or-on a larger basis-within the curriculum.

-Moreover, from the stakeholder's viewpoint, numerous education institutions, particularly universities and colleges, have identified the advanced distributed learning as the first priority of their development strategy.
-The importance and expansion of this kind of education has grown in the last years at a pace that shows the feasibility of the modern education system created in recent years [19] setting thus the proper environment for alternate means of instruction and teaching devices among which Serious Games are a distinctive category based on the inordinate challenges they bring and the novelty towards making learning and real-life application a continuum from which both students and instructors benefit, as well as labour market stakeholders to a final end.
+Moreover, from the stakeholder's viewpoint, numerous education institutions, particularly universities and colleges, have identified advanced distributed learning as the first priority of their development strategy.
+The importance and expansion of this kind of education has grown in the last year at a pace that shows the feasibility of the modern education system created in recent years (Calopareanu 2011) setting, thus the proper environment for alternate means of instruction and teaching devices among which Serious Games are a distinctive category based on the inordinate challenges they bring and the novelty toward making learning and real-life application a continuum from which both students and instructors benefit, along with labour market stakeholders to a final end.